Strategic Hiring under Algorithmic Monoculture

 \section{Characterizing the Nash Equilibrium}

-In this section, we characterize structure of Nash equilibrium outcomes.
+In this section, we characterize structure of Nash equilibria, which we also show always exists.
 We first explain this characterization before rigorously formalizing the result in \cref{thm:equilibrium}.

-\textbf{Thresholds.} A key concept in our characterization is the idea of non-decreasing thresholds, $0 \leq \tau_1 \leq \tau_2 \leq \dots \leq \tau_N \leq 1$.
-The meaning of these thresholds is that all applicants with score $s \in [\tau_i, \tau_{i+1})$ is interviewed by exactly $i$ firms.
-We show that every Nash equilibrium is associated with a set of thresholds $(\tau_i)_{i=1}^N$, and further, there are a strict set of conditions that these thresholds must satisfy.
+\paragraph{Thresholds.} A key concept in our characterization are non-decreasing thresholds, $0 \leq \tau_1 \leq \tau_2 \leq \dots \leq \tau_N \leq 1$, where applicants with score $s \in [\tau_i, \tau_{i+1})$ are interviewed by exactly $i$ firms.
+We show that every Nash equilibrium is associated with a set of thresholds $(\tau_i)_{i=1}^N$, which must satisfy a specific set of conditions.
 We differentiate between two classes of equilibria, dubbed ``equal-utility'' and ``variable-utility'', based on two different classes of conditions that the thresholds satisfy.

-\textbf{Equal-utility equilibria.} These equilibria are those in which the thresholds satisfy $U_i(\tau_i) = U_j(\tau_j)$ for $\tau_i, \tau_j \in (0, 1)$.
+\paragraph{Equal-utility equilibria.} These equilibria are those in which the thresholds satisfy $U_i(\tau_i) = U_j(\tau_j)$ for $\tau_i, \tau_j \in (0, 1)$.
 That is, across the thresholds, the utility for a firm that is interviewing an applicant at the threshold is equal.
 Graphically, an equal-utility equilibrium is characterized by a \textit{horizontal line} in the plot of the utility curves $U_n(s)$, where $\tau_i$ is the intersection of the horizontal line with the curve $U_i(s)$.
 We explain the significance of the horizontal lines through an example.